-7. Suspicious transaction reporting
+7. Suspicious transaction reporting.

-- (1) A registrant shall implement policies and procedures to facilitate an employee exercising their duty to report their knowledge or suspicions that a customer is or may be engaged in money laundering or the financing of terrorism and proliferation to the MLRO. - (2) It shall be the responsibility of the MLRO to assess the sufficiency of the information contained in a report referred to in paragraph (1).
+- (1) A registrant shall implement policies and procedures to facilitate an employee exercising their duty to report their knowledge or suspicions that a customer is or may be engaged in money laundering or the financing of terrorism or the financing of proliferation to the MLRO. - (2) It shall be the responsibility of the MLRO to assess the sufficiency of the information contained in a report referred to in paragraph (1).